douglasdotc/image-effects/README.md

 # image-effects

-This app is depl;oyed at: https://image-effects-gold.vercel.app/
+This app is deployed at: https://image-effects-gold.vercel.app/